gshipley/enterprise_training/AdminTraining.md

 	Note:  You can change your password at: https://jenkins-ose.example.com/me/configure

-Make a note of the user username and password that was created for you by OpenShift Enteprise.
+Make a note of the user username and password that was created for you by OpenShift Enterprise.

 ##**Adding Jenkins support to your application**

-Now that we a Jenkins server setup and running, we can add support to our *todo* application that will allow all futures builds to happen on the Jenkins server.
+Now that we have a Jenkins server setup and running, we can add support to our *todo* application which will allow all futures builds to compile on the Jenkins server.
 To embed the Jenkins support cartridge in your application, use the following command:

 	$ rhc cartridge add -a todo -c jenkins-client